hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

 meshGateway:
   enabled: true

-  # The wan address is what remote datacenters will send their gateway
+  # Remote gateways will send traffic destined for this datacenter to the WAN address.
   # traffic to.
   wanAddress:
     # For now we're setting this to the node IP but in the next step we'll set